-Core Chinatown & Thai Town
+Core Chinatown & Thaitown

+Chinatown extends from Liverpool Street to Broadway on the western side of George Street, although there are places of history and meaning to the Chinese community all across Haymarket.
 The core Chinatown area is centred around Dixon Street and extends out towards Sussex, Hay, Harbour and Goulburn Streets.

 Dixon Street is the heart of Chinatown.
 It was transformed into a pedestrian street in 1980 through a partnership between the City and the Dixon Street Chinese Committee.
-Ceremonial gates, designed by architect Henry Tsang, were installed at the entries of the street, and buildings were adorned with traditional Chinese hipped rooves.
+Ceremonial gates, designed by architect the Hon.
+Henry Tsang, were installed at the entries of the street, and buildings were adorned with traditional Chinese hipped rooves.
 Dixon Street was a thriving destination by the early 21st century and remains a place of significant cultural heritage and history.

-The Thai Town area centres on Campbell Street, and extends out towards Goulburn, Castlereagh, Hay and George Streets.
+The Thaitown area centres on Campbell Street, and extends out towards Goulburn, Castlereagh, Hay, Palmer, and George Streets.

-Campbell Street is the heart of Thai Town.
+Campbell Street is the heart of Thaitown.
 It has hosted several cultural events, including Lunar New Year Festival, where road closures welcome people onto the street.
-In 2013, the City officially identified Thai Town as one of a few of its kind in the world.
+In 2013, the City officially identified Thaitown as one of a few of its kind in the world.

-Right: the Core Chinatown and Thai Town areas Images on opposite page (left to right)
+Right: the Core Chinatown and Thaitown areas